 Finally, it should be noted this budget contains no tax increase for the General Fund, Tri-County Technical College or the Library Fund.
 Revenues from other sources such as State Aid to Subdivision, EMS fees and investment income have been able to offset the additional cost of health insurance, personnel services and other related costs.
+The Vineyards Fire District has requested a millage increase along the newly created Springs Fire District.

-I am grateful for the tremendous effort made by Department Heads, Elected officials and Appointed officials in developing the recommended Fiscal Year 2008 Budget.
+I am grateful for the tremendous effort made by Department Heads, Elected officials and Appointed officials in developing the recommended Fiscal Year 2009 Budget.
 Special thanks go to Ralph Guarino, Steve Grant, Vicki Floyd, Susan Rice, Vivian Jones, JoLyn Mauldin, Kendra Brown and Sheila Tinsley for their assistance with and commitment to the budget preparation process.
-I stand ready to assist you in any way possible as you begin your deliberation for the Fiscal Year 2008 Budget.
+I stand ready to assist you in any way possible as you begin your deliberation for the Fiscal Year 2009 Budget.